How to contribute code to the project

 6. Once you have finished your work or want some feedback/discussion about it, open a new pull request (PR) on GitHub.
 Any reviews, feedback and discussions about your code will take place in this PR on GitHub.
 Please follow it and explain or adapt your code if necessary.

-8. After merging, delete your feature branch and make sure the corresponding issue(s) and pull request are closed.
+2. After merging, the branch is automatically deleted and the corresponding issue(s) are closed.

 Remarks